 As the writer, this is the risk you take in creating something: you are putting yourself out there.
 You’re putting your little soapbox up in Speaker’s Corner, telling the truth as you see it, and others can call you out on what they think is baloney or shallow or inauthentic.
 And when you’re the reviewer, you’re more or less doing the same thing.

 I talk a good game here, but in truth, I am very squirmy about commenting on others’ work.
 It would be hard for me to ever review another author’s book.
 I get an all-day stomachache when I think I’ve hurt someone, or been misunderstood.
-But I’m trying to do it more in a variety of arenas.
+But I’m trying to stick my neck in a wider variety of arenas.
 Stating your opinion is an important skill I want my children to have, and I’m trying to model it.

 Criticism, learning to give and take it graciously, is part of being human.
 Having to state your case persuasively is instructive; it shows your mind to yourself, and teaches you what you really think.
-If you don’t back up your case enough, academia will deduct points for being vague, and when you do it in life, people will think you’re wishy-washy.
+If you don’t back up your case enough, academia will deduct points for being vague, and when you can’t back it up in life, people will think your opinions have no backbone.
 Friends who want substantive feedback on things — it could be a short story or a resume cover letter or an outfit — will respect you and seek your opinion if they know you’re honest.
-More, if you’re honest with care.
+More, if you’re honest with gentleness.

 From time to time I give my kids something we call “school of mom” homework (no, I don’t homeschool), usually on a slow bickery summer day.
 The idea is, Do this offbeat educational exercise, and we all win a cool scavenger hunt or field trip.
 I’ve decided to ask the older three (the ones who can read and write) to pick a book they’ve read recently in which something bothered them, and write short thoughts explaining why.

-Afterward, I might ask if they would have written the critique any differently if they had to sign their name, and if they knew knew the author would see it.
+Afterward, I might ask if they would have written the critique any differently if they had to sign their name, and the author would see it.
 For example, if we decided to mail the letters to the authors, or post the comments on an online book community site.
-And if they say they would have written it differently — well, I guess that’s the money lesson, the why.
+And if they say they would have written it differently — well, I guess that’s the money lesson.
+Now we move on to the why.